China Expat & Travel Blogger. ATTRACTIONS & THINGS TO DO IN CHINA. See My Fun TRAVEL Adventures in China!

 And so over the next 3 days I’d travel across Taipei and explore as many popular attractions as I could.

-Having living in Mainland China for a year by that point, the first thing I noticed was the glaring contrast between the two regions.
+I had lived in Mainland China for a year by that point, the first thing I noticed was the glaring contrast between the two regions.
 Taiwan was far cleaner, more orderly, and most importantly, people didn’t care to stop and stare at foreigners so much.
 If you’ve ever visited the Mainland then you know exactly what I’m talking about!

 I’d start Day 2 off with a trip to Taipei Zoo, which was ridiculously m-a-s-s-i-v-e, at least, that’s how I remember it.
 I’d spend roughly 4 hours there and I’d still only see just half the park.